Welcome to www.diggers-dumpers-plant.co.uk

 Towable digger v.
 Tracked mini digger - Advantages and Disadvantages

-Most people are motivated to buy a digger because they are fed up with hand digging.
-There is no doubt that this is work best avoided!
+Most people are motivated to buy a digger because they are fed up with hand digging or are starting a self build or similar project.
 When towable diggers first appeared in the late 1970's there were few small diggers about.
 There were plenty of larger JCB's, Fords, Whitlock's and other tractor based diggers, but they could not get into gardens or small areas.
 Also builders would have to hire one in with a driver and this might mean waiting.
 There were a few smaller machines about such as the Smalley 5 and Thwaites Dumper Digger but these were not common.
 So at the time when the likes of Powerfab got going a towable digger was a great step forward.
 A small machine which virtually anyone could operate and which helped small builders.
 Always remember that compared to a pick and a shovel a towable digger (or any digger for that matter) is brilliant.
-Nowadays, there are thousands of tracked mini-diggers in use.
-These are fully fledged machines and can do everything a towable excavator can do and more.

-For the infrequent or home user a towable digger can still be a good option.
 The following sets out the advantages and disadvantages of towable diggers as opposed to the modern tracked machine.

 Towable Digger e.g Powerfab, Fleming, Gopher, Mantis, Roughneck